etcd-io/etcd/README.md

 curl -L http://127.0.0.1:4001/v2/keys/foo?wait=true
 ```

-Now, we are waitting for any changes at path `/foo`.
+Now, we are waiting for any changes at path `/foo`.

 In another terminal, we set a key `/foo` with value `bar`: